cert-manager/website/content/en/docs/configuration/acme/dns01/akamai.md

 ## Edge DNS

-Use Akamai Edge DNS to solve DNS01 ACME challenges by creating a `Secret` using [Akamai API credentials](https://developer.akamai.com/getting-started/edgegrid) and an `Issuer` that references the `Secret` and sets akamai as the dns01 solver.
+Use Edge DNS to solve DNS01 ACME challenges by creating a `Secret` using [Akamai API credentials](https://developer.akamai.com/getting-started/edgegrid) and an `Issuer` that references the `Secret` and sets akamai as the dns01 solver.

 ### Create a Secret